Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 She was vehemently opposed.

-Her name is Colsi Gabbard.
+Her name is Kulsey Gabbard.

 She's now the Trump administration's director of national intelligence.

-And in May of 2019, she went to Twitter and she posted this quote Throughout history, every time the U.S. topples a foreign country's dictator or government, the outcome has been disastrous.
+And in May of 2019, she went to Twitter and she posted this, quote, throughout history, every time the U.S. topples a foreign country's dictator or government, the outcome has been disastrous.

 She then went on Fox News to expand on her argument, and here's part of what she said.